ckyleda/ComplexityNN/README.md

 3. Acquire the model weights and place them somewhere easily accessible (for example, `model/weights.pt`)
 4. Set up your testing data.
 This should be a directory which contains JPG or PNG images.

-The model weights are available at: https://github.com/ckyleda/ComplexityNN/releases/download/1.0.0/complexity_net.pt
+The model weights are available [here](https://github.com/ckyleda/ComplexityNN/releases/download/1.0.0/complexity_net.pt).

 ### Anaconda / Required Packages